An environmental disturbance observer framework for autonomous surface vessels: Introduction

-To summarise, none of the models demonstrate robust behavior under severe environmental conditions.
-Furthermore, none of the approaches consider measurement uncertainties, and the proposals disregard that measurements must be treated discretely.
-However, the sampling frequency of measurements is limited.
-Hence, this proposal tries to handle the previously described weaknesses in a novel observer framework by avoiding model simplifications but considering model and measurement uncertainties.
+To summarize, none of the proposed approaches demonstrate robust behavior under several environmental conditions by considering measurement uncertainties.
+Moreover, most proposals disregard that measurements must be treated discretely since the sampling frequency of measurements is limited.
+Hence, this work tries to handle the previously described weaknesses in a novel observer framework by avoiding model simplifications but considering model and measurement uncertainties.
 To this end, the current work attempts to answer the following questions:

-\begin{itemize} \item Is it possible to observe the real disturbances accurately in situations where the sampling rate of the measurements is very low? \item Can we reconstruct the unknown disturbances despite measurement uncertainties? \item Is it possible to reconstruct the disturbances despite an unreliable model? \item Can a disturbance observer be designed where we can synchronize the adaptation speed of all observed disturbances? \end{itemize} To the best of our knowledge, none of the previous works have addressed all the research questions mentioned in a single study.
+\begin{itemize} \item Can we reconstruct the unknown disturbances despite measurement uncertainties? \item Is it possible to reconstruct the disturbances despite using an unreliable model? \item Is it possible to observe the disturbances in situations where the sampling rate of the measurements is very low? \item Can a disturbance observer be designed where we can synchronize the adaptation speed of all observed disturbances? \end{itemize} To the best of our knowledge, none of the previous works have addressed all the research questions mentioned in a single study.

 For a better comprehension of the work presented, the relevant theory, including the original contribution, is presented in Section \ref{sec:theory}.
 Section \ref{sec:methodandsetup} presents all the details required to reproduce the results presented in the article.
 Results and their discussions are presented in Section \ref{section: Results} and finally, Section \ref{sec:conclusionandfuturework} concludes the current work.